RxHandsOn/MarketData/README.md

 # MarketData
 ## Java
 The project is based on Java8.
 As a prerequisite you also need maven3.
-There is 3 modules:
+There are 3 modules:

 1. marketdata-common: infrastructure code, mostly related to RxNetty.
 You do not need to change anything in this module
 2. marketdata-external: fake marketdata providers.
 You just need to run class **Market**.
 No code change required during the handson